rust-skia/rust-skia/README.md

 `cargo build`

 Just kidding, we wish it were that simple.
 Currently you need _at least_ to install LLVM, depot_tools, and OpenGL libraries.
-For some detailed information about how to install the prequisites on your platform, take a look at the [template we use to build on Azure](https://github.com/rust-skia/rust-skia/blob/master/azure-pipelines-template.yml).
+For some detailed information about how to install the prerequisites on your platform, take a look at the [template we use to build on Azure](https://github.com/rust-skia/rust-skia/blob/master/azure-pipelines-template.yml).

 Please share your experience so that we can complete this section here and try to automate the build to get to the point where `cargo build` _is_ sufficient to build the bindings _including_ Skia, and if that is not possible, clearly prompts to what's missing.